Skip to content

 Practical steps you can take today

-4. Read before you tap “agree”: If a policy mentions sharing with advertisers or “partners,” assume targeting is possible.
-Consumer Reports’ review framework is a useful reference when comparing apps.
+4. Read before you tap "agree": if a policy mentions sharing with advertisers or "partners," assume targeting is possible.

 The bottom line

-The wider issue is a pattern across many health and wellness apps that collect sensitive information and then share it in ways that users do not fully expect.
+These apps are not the enemy, and they continue to make important improvements.
+It's a learning curve for all of us building in femtech.
+The wider issue is a pattern across many health and wellness apps that collect sensitive information and then share it in ways users don't fully expect.
+African women deserve tools that respect consent, context, and control.
+Privacy is not a luxury feature.
+It is part of safety.